ferismoon/sophisticated-storage-fixes/README.md

 ## Installation

-Add the mod JAR to your Minecraft `mods` folder and restart the game.
+Download the JAR from [Releases](https://github.com/ferismoon/sophisticated-storage-fixes/releases/latest), add it to your Minecraft `mods` folder, and restart the game.
 Install it on your client; servers do not need it.
 No configuration is needed.

+When updating, remove the previous fix JAR so only one version is installed.

 ## Requirements